 Some of the most famous and recognizable Chinese and Japanese artwork is that of the carp.
 Most Asian art enthusiasts are familiar with carp paintings and ukiyo-e woodblock prints, as well as the artwork it has inspired around the world.
 And most people have seen the famous nishikigoi (錦鯉), or koi fish in many kinds of pictures and art!
 But are you familiar with the history behind this artwork?
 Do you know the significance of the carp to the Chinese and Japanese people?
 If not, please read on and learn more!

 NOTE: The word 'koi' is used in the West to describe the variety of carp the Japanese call 'nishikigoi'.
 In Japan, the word 'koi' means 'carp' in general and is used for all the different species of carp, particularly wild carp.
-In this hub, I'll use the term 'koi' to describe the koi fish and art pertaining to it and carp for everything else under the sun.
+In this article, I'll use the term 'koi' to describe the koi fish and art pertaining to it and carp for everything else under the sun.

 Info about the Asian Carp